-If you haven't done already, take your time to study ALL DETAILS!.
-(Note: The diagram is weblinked to a hires pdf.
+If not already done, take your time to study ALL DETAILS!.
+(Note: The diagram is web-linked to a hires pdf.
 Or simply visit the Parallax page!)

-When programming in machine language you must generally be very clear with all hardware concepts: the COG-HUB interface, exact timings, working of timers/counters and the "bootstrap".
+When programming in machine language you must generally be very clear with all hardware concepts: The COG-HUB interface, exact timing, working of timer/counters, the "bootstrap".
 I shall include sections explaining some of those concepts from time to time as "sidetracks"